szkrd/job-interviews/README.md

   - I have seen directly accessing service observables/subjects from the template.
     Is this a common practice?
 Is there a way to indicate this bridge in the viewmodel somehow?
 - any alternatives to karma and phantomjs? both feel cumbersome to me.
+- how to mock imported or required dependencies in unit tests?
+3rd party can be wrapped, but what about Observable.of for example?

 ## Tests